dchege711/study_buddy/readme.md

 :white_check_mark: Make the email address as the unique identifier.

-:soon: The PQ doesn't preserve order when iterating through previous.
+:soon: The PQ doesn't preserve order when iterating through previous().

 :soon: Use email verification to validate accounts.

 :white_check_mark: Implement an authenticated log-in process.

 :white_check_mark: Parse markdown from the card's content.

+:white_check_mark: Render LaTEX on the cards.

+:soon: Implement the sidebar and filter.

+:soon: Prettify the scripts found inside the cards.

+:soon: Define a log out procedure and write the required code.